RamyAlshurafa/react-lifecycle/README.md

 }
 ```

-Watch out some points:
+Keep note of some points:
-* `componentWillUnmount` always occur at the end of component lifecycle.
+* `componentWillUnmount` always occurs at the end of component lifecycle.

 ##### Caution:
 > You should not call setState() in componentWillUnmount() because the component will never be re-rendered.
 Once a component instance is unmounted, it will never be mounted again.